jeremiedecock/snippets/kubernetes/1.2_pod_with_hardcoded_namespace/README.md

 Deploy the Pod: `kubectl apply -f namespace.yml -f pod.yml`

-Check that it is running: `kubectl get pods -n hello` (wait for `STATUS: Running`), and see the full details (node, IP, events...): `kubectl describe pod hello -n hello`
+Check that it is running: `kubectl get pods -n my-namespace` (wait for `STATUS: Running`), and see the full details (node, IP, events...): `kubectl describe pod my-pod -n my-namespace`

-Use it: the Pod IP is only reachable from inside the cluster, so forward its port to your machine with `kubectl port-forward -n hello hello 8080:80`, then open `http://localhost:8080` in a web browser.
+Use it: the Pod IP is only reachable from inside the cluster, so forward its port to your machine with `kubectl port-forward -n my-namespace my-pod 8080:80`, then open `http://localhost:8080` in a web browser.

-Display its logs: `kubectl logs -f hello -n hello` (each page load adds a line)
+Display its logs: `kubectl logs -f my-pod -n my-namespace` (each page load adds a line)

-Open a shell inside the container: `kubectl exec -it hello -n hello -- sh`
+Open a shell inside the container: `kubectl exec -it my-pod -n my-namespace -- sh`

 Delete the Pod: `kubectl delete -f pod.yml -f namespace.yml`